n4osx/c172simulator/Garmin 530 GPS/Readme.md

 4. Map the buttons and encoders to their associated pins on the Arduino 2560.
 5. Provide power to the 5" HDMI display in the unit and connect as a display on to your PC.

-Bill of Materials for Electronics Required:
+## Bill of Materials for Electronics Required

 Aquire the following components you'll need for the build.
 Vendor links are provided where I purchased them: